 Fuller’s Earth Face Pack

-Neem tree is common herbal plant in South Asia.
+Neem tree also known as Indian liliac is a common herbal plant in South Asia.
 Neem leaves are extensively used in natural skin and hair care routine in India.
 The complete goodness of neem leaves are would require a new post altogether.

 Neem leaves are anti-becterial, anti-fungal and antiseptic.
 Neem paste can be safely applied to treat allergies, skin rashes, acne and wounds.
 Consumption of neem leaves is known to cure ulcers and prevent cancer, keep hypertension and sugar levels normal.

-Perhaps the best use of neem leaves is in maintaining a healthy scalp by keeping dandruff at bay.
+Neem leaves help in maintaining a healthy scalp by keeping dandruff at bay.
 You can boil neem leaves strain the water in a bowl and let it cool.
 When you wash your hair with shampoo, use this water as last rinse after you have conditioned and washed your hair.